lee-blake/CME-Commitment-to-Change/Design/UseCases.md

     1. Clinician logs in.
     2. Clinician navigates through interface to "make a new commitment" screen.
     3. Clinician gives a title describing the commitment.
-    4. (Optional) Clinician may add subgoals, a longer description, etc to commitment.
+    4. (Optional) Clinician may add sub-goals, a longer description, etc to commitment.
     5. Clinician sets a deadline for the commitment.
     6. Commitment is saved when the clinician hits the button to submit.
     7. (Optional) Clinician may share the newly-made commitment to a social media website.
-  - (paragraph explaining why this is a use case)
+  - Creating commitments is the biggest feature of the application.
+CME providers want clinicians to make these commitments to hold them accountable to the knowledge they obtained and to utilize it in their everyday practice.
+This accountability safeguards the knowledge provided in a CME course.

 - UC2: Individual clinicians change commitment details
   - BR3